sm20/multithreaded-primality/README.md

 FUNCTIONALITY

-Takes an array of many integers, some large, some extremely small, and computes the sum of the array.
+Takes an array of many integers, some large, some extremely small, and determines which are prime.

 INSTRUCTIONS